aakb/guidelines/behat-testing.md

 * If you see unexpected errors in your tests run 'drush updb' to ensure schema is up to data.
 * If you see unexpected login errors in your tests make sure that the user role you are testing has the "Use the administration toolbar" permission.
-  The Drupal Behat Extension looks for "Log out" text on the page to check if the user is logged in, since the Dokk-theme doesn't show this the admin toolbar is required to make the tests work.
+  The Drupal Behat Extension looks for "Log out" text on the page to check if the user is logged in, if the theme/site you're testing doesn't show by itself this the admin toolbar is required to make the tests work.